tommysullivan/cqm-client/readme.md

 cqm-client
 ----------

+For reporting code quality metrics to a central repository.

 # Install

     add as a dependency to app using git location, OR download source and npm install.

 # Usage